Sustainable Trade Index (STI)

 The index is a practical tool for:

-- Governments and policy makers who are targeting economic growth through international trade and want to acheive more sustainable outcomes
+- Governments and policymakers targeting economic growth through trade

-- Corporations who need to assess the social and environmental impacts of their investments and sourcing activities in Indo-Pacific
+- Corporations that need to assess the social and environmental impact of their trade, investment, and supply chains

-- Communities who want to find information about ways in which trade impacts them
+- Communities that want information about ways in which trade impacts them

 In the news